-This is a beginner-friendly recipe for easy Instant Pot pork shoulder with gravy.
+This Instant Pot pork shoulder with gravy is a beginner-friendly recipe.
 With our step-by-step pictures and instructions, you will be able to master a pressure cooking method for making succulent, juicy and delicious pork meat.
 The gravy is made with the cooking broth incorporating all those wonderful flavors of the meat, onions, garlic and seasoning.
 This recipe is gluten-free, keto and low-carb, paleo and Whole30 friendly.
 It’s great as a simpler main for Thanksgiving or Christmas and as a family dinner main.

 If you’re new to Instant Pot pressure cooker, cooking a large piece of meat like pork shoulder might seem intimidating at first.
 However, this easy Instant Pot pork roast is actually one of the best recipes to attempt as a beginner.

 Using the Instant Pot is very convenient for making an equivalent of oven pork shoulder roast and gravy in less time.
 We’re talking 2-3 times quicker!

 In this recipe, cut-up pork shoulder pieces are pressure cooked in a simple yet tasty broth until tender and juicy.
 The cooking liquid is then used to make a flavorful gravy sauce.

 Everything is done with the Instant Pot keeping the clean-up clean and your oven available for roasted vegetables or dessert.